Casa Creed

 Casa Creed (foaled March 21, 2016) is an American multiple Grade I turf winning Thoroughbred racehorse.
-His Grade I wins include the Jaipur Stakes both in 2021 and 2022 at Belmont Park and in 2022 the Fourstardave Handicap at Saratoga Race Course.
+His Grade I wins included the Jaipur Stakes both in 2021 and 2022 at Belmont Park, and the Fourstardave Handicap at Saratoga Race Course in 2022 and 2023.

 Background

-Casa Creed is a bay horse who was bred in Kentucky by Silver Springs Stud, a daughter of 2012 Malibu Stakes winner Jimmy Creed out of the Bellamy Road unraced mare Achalaya.
+Casa Creed is a bay horse bred in Kentucky by Silver Springs Stud, a son of 2012 Malibu Stakes winner Jimmy Creed out of the unraced Bellamy Road mare Achalaya.
 Casa Creed is the first of her six foals.
 Achalaya also has a two-year-old Distorted Humor colt, a yearling Omaha Beach colt, and a 2022 Authentic filly.
 In 2022 his sire Jimmy Creed stands at Spendthrift Farm for US$10,000.

 Casa Creed was first bought at the Ocala Breeder's Sales Company 2017 Winter mixed Sale for US$15,000 from the Janie Roper consignment by Amalio Ruiz-Lozano.
 Later that year Casa Creed was bought for US$105,000 from the Kelli Mitchell consignment at the Keeneland September Yearling Sale by LRE Racing.

 After two starts in 2018 LRE Racing sold a share to Mike Francesa, New York sports talk radio presenter's JEH Racing Stable.

-Casa Creed is trained by U.S. Racing Hall of Fame trainer William I. Mott.
+Casa Creed was trained by U.S. Racing Hall of Fame trainer William I. Mott.
+He was retired from racing after a fourth-place finish in the Poker Stakes at Saratoga as an eight-year-old.
+He will stand the 2025 stud season at Mill Ridge Farm in Lexington, Kentucky.